aurelberra/stopwords/revision_notes.md

     * 100 *Odyssey* stopwords
 * [x] Check the whole Greek list and remove 27 duplicates accidentally introduced in the critical abbreviations and in the articles.
 * [x] Remove νῷ as a form of νώ: much more common as form of νοῦς (cf. [GitHub issue](https://github.com/aurelberra/stopwords/issues/5))
+* [x] Remove from the Latin list 10 duplicates accidentally introduced in the critical abbreviations.

 ## Unicode Greek memo